 Developer: Double Eleven rnrnPlatforms: PC, PS4, XB1, Switch, Android, iOS

-It’s not always easy, considering every guard and prisoner has distinct needs and character traits that affect their productivity and overall behavior.
+It’s not always simple, considering every guard and prisoner has distinct needs and character traits that affect their productivity and overall behavior.
 Additionally, it takes a lot of money to run a prison, especially if you’re looking to turn a profit.

 Frostpunk